Have you been using SharePoint Workflows? Then, you must have heard by now that SharePoint 2010 Workflows are being retired.

 What’s a SharePoint workflow anyway?

-In SharePoint, a workflow is a pre-configured application that streamlines a business process.
-These workflows can range from collecting signatures, feedback and approvals for a document.
+A SharePoint workflow is a pre-configured application that streamlines a business process.
+SharePoint workflows can range from collecting signatures, feedback and approvals for a document.
 Or, a request to tracking the current status of a routine procedure.

-Overall, they are automated flows of requests through a sequence of steps that require actions or tasks from individuals.
+Overall, workflows are automated flows of requests through a sequence of steps that require actions or tasks from individuals.
 Simply, to manage a business process.